Demand Planning Vs. Demand Forecasting

 Why Accurate Forecasts Are Critical to Supply Chain

 Demand planners tasked with calculating sales forecasts have a lot of weight on their shoulders.
 When demand predictions are highly accurate, distribution, inventory, and manufacturing teams will be able to have a clear picture of what they need to do in order to meet demand targets.
 When demand predictions are inaccurate, the domino effect can be crushing to business:

 - Working capital rises

 - Transfer and repositioning costs go up

-- Less effective negotiating power with suppliers
+- Effective negotiating power with suppliers goes down

 - Efficiencies associated with Line capacity and Capex decrease